This post may contain affiliate links. Read our disclosure policy here.

 Ingredients

-How to Make Pasta Salad with Bacon & Ranch
+How to Make Cobb Pasta Salad

-While the pasta cooks, chop up the other ingredients.
-Boil the eggs if necessary, and cook the bacon. - Toss it all together
+While the pasta cooks, chop up the other ingredients, boil the eggs if necessary, and cook the bacon.
+Toss it all together in a large bowl with the Ranch dressing and enjoy this Cobb pasta salad immediately or refrigerate it for up to 3 days in an airtight container.

 Watch the video to see how it’s done!